Queens Boulevard: Early history

+Queens Boulevard was planned as a nearly 10-mile (16 km) road from the Queensboro Bridge Plaza to Jamaica, mostly 200 feet (61 m) wide and formed partly by widening Thomson Avenue.
+By mid-1913, condemnation was proceeding quickly, with costs split among the city (50%), the borough (30%), and local property owners (20%).
 The route of today's Queens Boulevard originally consisted of Hoffman Boulevard and Thompson Avenue, which was created by linking and expanding these already-existing streets, stubs of which still exist.
 A remnant of the old Hoffman Boulevard can be found in Forest Hills where the local lanes of traffic diverge into two routes, one straight and one that bends around MacDonald Park.
 The part that bends around the park was the original route of Hoffman Boulevard.
 The street was built in the early 20th century to connect the new Queensboro Bridge to central Queens, thereby offering an easy outlet from Manhattan.
+The New York Times called Queens Boulevard "a gateway to Long Island, for it is only by this route that the automobilist may reach the entire south shore."

 In 1913, a trolley line was constructed from 59th Street in Manhattan east along the new boulevard.